Some new perspectives on d-orthogonal polynomials: Modification of the recurrence coefficients

 \section{Modification of the recurrence coefficients}

-Some modifications of the recurrence coefficients in equations (\ref{B6})-(\ref{B7}), lead to new families of d-OPS such as the associated and the co-recursive polynomials as well as to some interesting Jacobi matrices.
-Indeed, by deleting the first r rows and columns from the Jacobi matrix, the corresponding OPS are the associated polynomials of order r, denoted by $P_{n}^{\left( r\right) }$.
-Instead of deleting rows and columns, if we add r new rows and columns at the beginning of the Jacobi matrix, then the corresponding new OPS are called anti-associated of order r denoted by $P_{n}^{\left( -r\right) }$ \cite{Ronv96}.
+Some modifications of the recurrence coefficients in equations (\ref{B6})-(\ref{B7}), lead to new families of $d$-OPS such as the associated and the co-recursive polynomials as well as to some interesting Hessenberg matrices.
+Indeed, by deleting the first r rows and columns from the lower Hessenberg matrix, the corresponding OPS are the associated polynomials of order r, denoted by $P_{n}^{\left( r\right) }$.
+Instead of deleting rows and columns, if we add r new rows and columns at the beginning of the lower Hessenberg matrix, then the corresponding new OPS are called anti-associated of order r denoted by $P_{n}^{\left( -r\right) }$ \cite{Ronv96}.

-The purpose of this section is to discuss the associated as well as the anti-associated polynomials in a greater generality manner and further, to introduce particular perturbation of the coefficients.
-These families were initialized for $d\geq 2$ in \cite{Maroni2,Sadek1}, but we repeat some main results here for the sake of uniformity of treatment and for completeness.
+The purpose of this section is to discuss the associated and the anti-associated polynomials in a greater generality manner and further, to introduce particular perturbation of the coefficients.
+These families were initialized for $d\geq 2$ in \cite{Maroni2,Sadek1}, yet, we repeat some main results here in view of uniformity of treatment and for completeness.